wavefrontHQ/docs/pages/doc/authorization.md

 * **Permissions for users** -- You can initially use the simple model in which each user has access based on [permissions](permissions_overview.html).
 * **Permissions for groups** -- Using permissions with groups is faster and less error prone than using permissions with users.
 It's easy keep permissions consistent.
 * **Access control on objects** -- While permissions are global and apply, for example, to all dashboards, access control allows you to restrict who can view or view and modify individual objects (initially dashboards).
-* **Security preference for new dashboards** -- In high security environments, administrator can set a security preference so all new dashboards are accessible only to the creater and to Super Admin users.
+* **Security preference for new dashboards** -- In high security environments, administrator can set a security preference so all new dashboards are accessible only to the creator and to Super Admin users.

   ![control setup](images/security_levels.svg)